mlcommons/ck/cm-mlops/report/mlperf-inference-v3.1-analysis-ctuning/README.md

 ## Benchmarking Rigel Supercomputer

-Rigel Edge Supercomputer from OneStopSytems wins the peak performance for all the four submitted models and comfortably beats the second-place system.
+Rigel Edge Supercomputer from OneStopSytems wins the peak performance for all four submitted models and comfortably beats the second-place system.
 It also wins the best latency for ResNet50 MultiStream scenario.
 ![rigel-1](https://github.com/ctuning/mlcommons-ck/assets/4791823/79b259d3-a283-4267-9844-bb12c18d09da)

 ![rigel-2](https://github.com/ctuning/mlcommons-ck/assets/4791823/39cb4408-ca08-4a0d-bbbf-57197babaa60)